2024 INCITE Call for Proposals

 New Proposal Preparation Instructions for Authors

-Up to sixty percent of the allocatable time on the Frontier exascale system and the IBM/AC922 Summit at the Oak Ridge Leadership Computing Facility (OLCF), Polaris and the Intel/Cray Theta machine, along with the exascale system, Aurora, at the ALCF will be allocated for calendar year (CY) 2023 through the INCITE program.
-For each resource, allocations are anticipated to be between 500K and 1M Summit node-hours, ~1M Frontier node-hours, and 1.5M and 2.5M Theta node-hours.
+Up to 60% of the allocatable time on the Frontier exascale system at the Oak Ridge Leadership Computing Facility (OLCF), Polaris and Aurora, at the Argonne Leadership Computing Facility (ALCF) will be allocated for calendar year (CY) 2024 through the INCITE program.
+For each resource, allocations are anticipated to be between 500K and 1M node-hours on Aurora and Frontier and 100K-250K node-hours on Polaris.
 Individual awards may be higher.

 INCITE seeks research enterprises for capability computing: production simulations – including ensembles – and data analytics and artificial intelligence (AI) applications that necessarily require our leadership class resources.
 Please note that requests smaller than 20% of the average award noted above may be considered too small for the INCITE program, unless the proposal is (i) for algorithm development or other computer science activities requiring a large fraction of the machine resource (one or more of computing, memory, network, etc.) but not a large amount of time or (ii) clearly articulates the need for other aspects of the architecture and/or infrastructure associated with leadership computing resources.
 Please contact the INCITE program manager (INCITE@DOEleadershipcomputing.org) if you have questions regarding the allocation request for your proposed project allocation size.